dbd-challenge/dbdc3/docs/getting_started.md

 For the challenge participants, at the time of the formal-run, dialogue data without dialogue breakdown annotations are provided.
 The participants will submit their dialogue breakdown detection results using their own algorithms.

+If you are interested,
+you can have a look at [this paper](http://www.lrec-conf.org/proceedings/lrec2016/summaries/525.html) for the overview of the dialogue breakdown detection challenge.

 ## About dialogue data and dialogue breakdown detection

 The dialogues in the development data are annotated with dialogue breakdown detection labels.
 There are three types of labels: